United Kingdom

 All local authorities have been offered Foundation Level training for practitioners and briefings for elected-member.
 The Department for Transport also commissioned the Healthy Streets Design Check for England and supported training of practitioners across the country to use this tool in the LCWIP programme.

-Healthy Streets has now been adopted into policy by authorities across the country and is shaping decision-making in transport and planning in Hampshire, Norfolk, Hertfordshire, Suffolk, Liverpool City Region and Lancashire.
+Healthy Streets has now been adopted into policy by authorities across the country and is shaping decision-making in transport and planning in Hampshire, Norfolk, Birmingham, Hertfordshire, Suffolk, Liverpool City Region and Lancashire.

 Latest